khushnoodasif/makers/week-3-and-4-golden-square/README.md

 ## Sequence

-**Some of these materials are still under development.
-The :construction: emoji indicates where material after this may be incomplete.
-It will be fully complete within a week.**

 ### Phase Zero: The Golden Square Practices

 Review these so that you can refer back to them as you work through the